newaetech/chipwhisperer-datasets/README.md

 T.B.D. if this is expensive it might become invite-only or something, or only some of the datasets are accessible.

+Currently the entire project is sponsored by NewAE Technology Inc.

 ## Usage Example

 Here is an example of how we hope you can use this (TODO - implement everything):